oracle/oracle-database-operator/docs/sharding/README.md

   **Use Oracle-Supplied Docker Images:**
    The Oracle Sharding Database controller uses Oracle Global Data Services and Oracle Database images to provision the sharding topology.

-   You can also download the pre-built Oracle Global Data Services `container-registry.oracle.com/database/gsm:latest` and Oracle Database images `container-registry.oracle.com/database/enterprise:latest` from [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:10::::::).
+   You can also download the pre-built Oracle Global Data Services and Oracle Database images from [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:10::::::).
 These images are functionally tested and evaluated with various use cases of Oracle Globally Distributed Database topology by deploying on OKE and OLCNE.
+You can refer to [Oracle Container Registry Images for Oracle Globally Distributed Database Deployment](https://github.com/oracle/db-sharding/blob/master/container-based-sharding-deployment/README.md#oracle-container-registry-images-for-oracle-globally-distributed-database-deployment)

    **Note:** You will need to accept Agreement from container-registry.orcale.com to be able to pull the pre-built container images.